-We are a small independent language school and we cap class sizes at five.
-We have a steady amount of students throughout the year.
-We can’t guarantee there will be other students here at the time of your stay but private lessons can be a bonus and we and your host family will be here to keep you busy!
+We are a small independent language school and although we have a steady amount of students throughout the year, we can’t guarantee there will be other students here at the time of your stay.
+But even if you do come at a quiet time, we can be sure to keep you busy and practicing!

 What can I do in my spare time in Carrillo?

 - In addition to providing your classes, Na’atik will take you on a cultural tour of our town, bring you to our beautiful local laguna for kayaking and swimming, and provide you with an unforgettable taco dinner.

 - Our students find they spend much of their additional free time with our lovely host families and exploring Carrillo.
 We offer tours and activities if you’d like to get out and see more of the area.
 Our town is incredibly rich in Maya culture—your stay here will largely be about getting to know a people most outsiders don’t realize are still thriving, an incredible cuisine, and a way of life that is vibrant and restful at the same time.